 My work is concerned with the enigmatic relationship humans have with the Earth.
-The interplay between shifting concepts of Nature and non-Nature – and how and why we separate the two – compel my practice.
-In order to dig into this, I create objects that vaguely mimic structures and geometries of the build environment – the patterns of altered landscapes and the pathways of human movement over the Earth’s surface.
-I am influenced by the visual language and the aesthetics of infrastructure, particularly in how it is designed to be seen and unseen.
-My recreations are blurred buoys, navigational markers, sewer grates, non-specific patterns on highway signage, and other access points of our ever-connected, built landscape.
-Meant to signal a danger, safe passage, or something less tangible, like sea-level rise, my objects, futile or not, are a way of personally negotiating the fate of our climate and biome.
-I often incorporate marks and artifacts that have aided in the pursuit of scientific exploration, mineral exploitation, and technological innovation.
+I am provoked by the interplay between our concepts of Nature and non-Nature and how and why we separate the two.
+I create objects that vaguely mimic structures and geometries of the built environment – the patterns of altered landscapes and the pathways of human movement over the Earth’s surface.
+I am influenced by the visual language and the aesthetics of infrastructure, particularly in the ways it is designed to be seen and unseen.
+My entry points are buoys, navigational markers, sewer grates, HVAC components, non-specific patterns on highway signage, and other access points in our ever-connected, built landscape.
+Meant to signal a danger, safe passage, or something less tangible, like sea-level rise, my objects are a way of personally negotiating the fate of our climate and biome.
+At times my sculptures incorporate marks and objects that have aided in the pursuit of scientific exploration, mineral exploitation, and technological innovation.
 I am ultimately interested in the overlapping functions/common denominators of art and science – two primary ways of interpreting experience.

 Marcellus (fired shale), ink jet print, dimensions variable.